Mountain Biking in Exmoor, North Devon

-Devon and specifically Exmoor is a popular place for people to undertake the fast paced and adrenaline rushing experience that is mountain biking.
+Devon, specifically Exmoor, is a popular place for people to undertake the fast paced experience that is mountain biking.
 This is largely thanks to the terrain in the area which makes it so suitable.

 For anyone considering coming to Exmoor to have a go at this activity a good starting place is having site of an ordinance survey map of the local area – this will give you information on the geography and put you in a better position for seeing where you might like to trek.
 Remember that Exmoor is a place which is full of beauty and natural habitats so when biking please respect this and stick to designated areas (which are normally bridleways etc.)

 Popular in Exmoor